Elton John Supports Kevin Spacey During Actor's Sexual Assault Trial - ExBulletin

 Elton John Supports Kevin Spacey During Actor’s Sexual Assault Trial

-LONDON (AP) Lawyers for Kevin Spacey sought help from an A-list star on Monday in his sexual assault trial, calling on Elton John and his husband to cast doubt on one of the Oscar winner’s accusers. at the end of the defense.
+LONDON Lawyers for Kevin Spacey sought the help of an A-list star on Monday in his sexual assault trial, calling on Elton John and his husband to cast doubt on one of the Oscar winners’ accusers at the end of the defense.

 John appeared briefly in court in London via video link from Monaco after husband David Furnish said Spacey had not attended the annual party at their Windsor home when the accuser said he was attacked in a car.